|Mark. In cleaner times.|

 He was happy.

 And Frodo loved the watermelon/marshmallow/chocolate/hot dog flavoured water.
+So he was happy.

-Everyone was happy.
+In fact, everyone was happy.